New Construction Home Inspections

 The bottom line is that spending just a few hundred dollars up front for a professional home inspection can save you plenty of aggravation, time spent waiting for warranty service and even possibly money, after you have settled in and the builder has moved on to other properties.

-Are you in the market for a newly constructed West Bank home?
-Be sure to use a professional, local REALTORR to represent YOUR interests.
-For more information about buying a new West Bank home or for a list of available properties, contact Lisa Heindel.
+Are you in the market for a newly constructed home?
+Be sure to use a professional, local REALTOR to represent YOUR interests.
+For more information about buying a new home or for a list of available New Orleans properties, click here.

 Here’s the disclaimer part: The opinions expressed here are strictly those of the author, but you are free to share yours in the comments.
 All information is deemed reliable but not guaranteed.